Lancelot39/Lancelot39.github.io/_pages/about.md

 News
 ======
-Our long paper is accepted by TOIS2022.
-Thanks for Hui Wang's help!

-Our two long papers is accepted by ACL2022 main conference.
+Our two long papers are accepted by KDD2022 Research and ADS tracks.
 Thanks for my comrades' help!

-My long paper is accepted by WWW2022 research track.
-It is simple, effective and elegant!
-Thanks for Hui Yu's help!
+Our long paper is accepted by NAACL2022-Findings.
+Thanks for Jinhao's help!

 Selected Publications
 ======